Management of contacts

 Direct care for a patient with probable or confirmed COVID-19 without using recommended personal protective equipment

-Other situations as indicated by local risk assessments.
+Other situations as determined by local health authorities based on local risk assessments.

 Consult local guidance as definitions of a contact may vary depending on local public health advice.